{{ summaryTitle }}

 Sheet rounding surplus

-Coverage left after the rounded sheet count is multiplied by panel area.
+Extra coverage left after rounded sheet count is multiplied by panel area.

 Finish level

-The selected finishing standard used to scale joint compound allowance.
+The selected gypsum-board finishing target used to scale joint compound allowance.